Francis Chagrin Awards

 Decisions are made by Sound and Music’s Trustees and will be based on the impact this would have on your professional development and clear evidence of how the application directly helps to meet the costs of making a particular new work.

 The budget is limited in size to £1,500 per year.
 The Sound and Music Trustees are committed to maximizing the benefit to composers from these awards, so decision-making will also take into account value for money.

-If you would like to apply to the Francis Chagrin Award, then please fill in our online application form by noon 28th November 2013.
+If you would like to apply to the Francis Chagrin Award, then please fill in our online application form before the deadline of noon 20th March 2014.

 Ben Gaunt studied at the Royal Northern College of Music and Manchester Metropolitan University.
 He is pursuing a PhD at The University of Sheffield under Dorothy Ker and George Nicholson.
 He is co-founder of Sounds of the Engine House, a performer/composer collective dedicated to promoting the music of living composers.
 His piece “Seven Shrinking Machines” was performed by The Icarus Ensemble at HCMF 2012.
 Upcoming performances include “Revolution” at The Bridgewater Hall foyer, and “The Old Cataclysm Blues” to be performed by Ensemble 10/10.